Ekumen-OS/beluga/CONTRIBUTING.md

 the code they are contributing to the project according to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).

-# How to contribute to Beluga

-Thank you for investing your time in contributing to this project!

 ## Getting started

 ### Issues